CodeBullet-Community/OneWordBot/README.md

             "user id"
         ]
     },
+    "embedColor": 8311585,
     "saveLocation": "story.txt",
     "saveInterval": 10000
 }
 ```

 * `limits.maxWordLength` is in characters
+* `embedColor` is a color code as specified in the Discord docs
 * `saveInterval` is in milliseconds